hchiam/cognateLanguage/README.md

 Despite the optimizations the code can make so far (plus manual optimizations), most words are still long---at least, longer than traditional rote memory techniques can handle.
 It might help to google "[Benny Lewis imagination](https://www.fluentin3months.com/imagination-your-key-to-memorizing-hundreds-of-words-quickly/)" and "[Ron White mind palace](https://www.youtube.com/watch?v=3vlpQHJ09do)".

+Once you're familiar with the rationale and how the language works in theory, try out the Memrise course here:  https://www.memrise.com/course/1195771/coglang/

 If you're already familiar with the full words, you can use the "short translations" output from `cognateLanguage_Translate.py` to build sentences with shorter versions of the words.

 ##7) How Can I Use the Files?